logo

 Unlike other European models, Andorra requires a real economic link with the country — not just formal registration — which strengthens its credibility before international institutions.

-To clearly understand the distinction between passive residence (an administrative permit) and tax residence, we recommend reading Tax residency in Andorra: requirements and real advantages.
+To clearly understand the difference between passive residence (an administrative permit) and tax residence, we recommend the article Types of residence in Andorra: active, passive and tax residence.

 ➤ To learn more, see the article Self-employed residence in Andorra.

-➤ For an overview of the different residence categories, see Types of residence in Andorra: active, passive and tax.
+➤ For further details on the different residence options available, you can consult Types of residence in Andorra: all administrative modalities

 The Andorran passive residence remains one of the most solid and exclusive ways to establish residence in the Principality.